MicrosoftDocs/learn/learn-pr/advocates/cv-classify-bird-species/includes/3-build-model.md

     :::image type="content" source="../media/sandbox-accept-permissions.png" alt-text="Screenshot that shows the sandbox, with permissions details and the Accept button highlighted.":::

-The message **Sandbox activated!** is shown, and you can continue with the learning module.
+The message **Sandbox activated!** appears, and you can continue with the learning module.

 ## Download the data